-The end of the year is a great time to review your financial performance over the past 12 months to improve your results going forward.
-A thorough financial review involves 3 steps:
+The end of the year is a good time to review your financial performance over the past 12 months.
+A thorough financial review involves the following:

 - Assembling key end-of-year reports for your small business, including your profit-and-loss statement (income statement), cash-flow statement and balance sheet

-- Planning how to improve your results by taking steps such as increasing your sales revenue, cutting costs or paying off business debt
+- Planning how to improve your results by taking steps such as cutting costs or paying off business debt

-To get the most out of your review, schedule a review with your accountant so they can help you analyze your financial statements and identify which actions would be most beneficial to improve your performance.
-You might also ask them to schedule ongoing reports for you on a weekly, monthly or quarterly basis so that you can keep on top of your financial performance throughout the year.
+Schedule a review with your accountant to get help analyzing your financial statements and identifying which actions would be most beneficial to your business.
+You might also ask your accountant to schedule ongoing reports for you on a weekly, monthly or quarterly basis so you can keep on top of your financial performance throughout the year.

-2. Taking Care of End-of-Year Business Tax Planning
+2. Take Care of End-of-Year Business Tax Planning

-The end of the year is the time to start getting ready for your annual tax filings as well as devising ways to improve your tax strategy in the coming year.
+The end of the year is the time to start getting ready for your annual tax filings and devising ways to improve your tax strategy in the coming year.
 Here are action items that should be on your year-end small business financial checklist:

-- Providing employees and contractors with required W-2 and 1099-MISC reports before the Jan.
+- Provide employees and contractors with required W-2 and 1099-MISC reports before the Jan.
 31 deadline.
 (The end of the year is also a good time to make sure you have up-to-date employee contact information.)

-- Checking that your estimated tax payments over the past year remained consistent with your actual revenue and tax obligations
+- Check that your estimated tax payments over the past year remained consistent with your actual revenue and tax obligations.

-- Verifying you’re claiming all applicable tax deductions
+- Verify you’re claiming all applicable tax deductions.

-- Reviewing whether restructuring your company’s corporate structure could reduce your tax obligations
+- Review whether restructuring your company’s corporate structure could reduce your tax obligations.

 Your tax adviser can provide you with guidance on handling these issues.

 3. Count Your Inventory

 To organize your inventory count, you’ll need to do the following:

 - For accuracy, try to schedule your count when items are moving slowly and you can temporarily suspend shipping and receiving.